wayoda/rswt-flasher/README.md

 ##Run<a name="run"></a>

-Download the file `rswt-flasher` and or run `pip -install rswt-flasher` and run it to upload new firmware
+- Download the file `rswt-flasher` and or run `pip -install rswt-flasher`.
+- Set the  `Load/Run`-switch on the WavTrigger to the `Load`-position and power-cycle the device.
+- run `rswt-flasher` to upload the firmware

+@The WavTrigger needs to be power-cycled every time before you start an upload.@

 ###Helpscreen
 ```